meneal/node-gmetric/README.md

 This mod closes the connections after each socket sends it's packets.
 Any time there is a new call it simply opens up another socket.
 Two are used for each send to ganglia, one for meta and one for data.

-* Module Name : gmetric
+* Module Name : gmetric-mod
 * Website : https://github.com/meneal/node-gmetric

 Gmetric packet submission for node.js